syllogismos/wandb_baselines/Notes.md

 ```

 ## Feature request
 One feature request I would like to have is the ability to enable email or sms notifications on the various metrics, say loss metrics or system metrics.
 This would be very helpful to notify especially when training takes days.
 Sometimes I use spot instances, and when they go offline I should be notified based on system metric logs disappearing and the experiment is still not finished.
-Or memory or cpu go above or below a certain threshold.
+Or memory or cpu go above or below a certain threshold and most importantly your loss metric reaches your sweet spot.

 ## Small bugs
 Most issues I have now are with uploading of files like checkpoints and other files in the experiment directory to the wandb dashboard.
 For some reason when I checkpoint using tensorflow they are saved in a temporary file and it takes sometime for them to be saved in the actual file.
 So wandb while traversing the files recognizes the temporary files, but while uploading it fails with an exception and stops uploading the rest of the files and sometimes might not even know the actual checkpoints exist.
 Maybe right before the uploading logic it should wait for sometime maybe 1-2 seconds for the checkpoints to be saved.